dsoprea/GDriveFS/README.txt

 > Thread for monitoring changes via "changes" functionality of API. x Complete stat() implementation. x Seamlessly work around duplicate-file allowances in Google Drive.
-(DONE) x Seamlessly manage file-type versatility in Google Drive (files do not retain a particular mime-type under GD).
-(DONE) x Allow for multiple references to the same files.
-(DONE) x Allow copy-from using default formats as well as allowing one to be chosen on-the-fly.
+(DONE) x Seamlessly manage file-type versatility in Google Drive (Google Doc files do not have a particular format).
+(DONE) x Allow for many-to-one references on the files.
 (DONE)

 Also, a design choice of other implementations is to make the user get API keys for Google Drive, and this doesn't sense.
 Our implementation is built against